Social Action Committee

 EVENT DESCRIPTION

-Join the New York Alumnae Chapter in partnership with Shiloh Baptist Church for our Social Action Five-Part Series, Unpacking Project 2025, a conservative agenda that demands immediate attention.
+New York Alumnae Chapter in partnership with Shiloh Baptist Church presents our FY 24-25, Social Action Five-Part Series, Unpacking Project 2025, a conservative agenda that demands immediate attention.

 Read the document, 2025 Mandate for Leadership authored by the Heritage Foundation. here.

-We will kick off our first event with a community dialogue and panel discussion, Examining The Impacts of Project 2025 on the African American Community, moderated by Nicole Yearwood, CEO and Founder of EducatedVoter.net.
+We kicked off our first event with a community dialogue and panel discussion, Examining The Impacts of Project 2025 on the African American Community, moderated by Nicole Yearwood, CEO and Founder of EducatedVoter.net.

 For more information, contact socialaction@dstnyac.org